Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Before the message reaches the LLM, the context compiler assembles the system prompt.
 This is where the layered config becomes a single, coherent prompt:

-• Agent instructions: the agent's role definition and userContext from amodal.json
+• Agent instructions: the agent's role definition and basePrompt from amodal.json (when set)

 • Skills: full body of every skill that passes requirement checks